pareix/xliff-sync-cli/README.md

 ## Behavior

-- Uses extension-default synchronization rules only (no runtime overrides yet).
+- Uses extension-default synchronization rules only.
 - Reads source once, then synchronizes each target file.
 - Rewrites each target file with regenerated XML output.
 - Prints one status line per target (`OK` or `FAIL`).